-Let's start by saying, reactive printing gives truly amazing prints on natural fabrics.
 Not only can we achieve a huge spectrum of colors with reactive inks from deep rich blacks to pinks and yellows that seemingly jump off the fabric, the prints are highly permanent and can be washed over and over without fading.
-Like any process, there's characteristics specific to our processes to know about so your expectations of the final product are in line with what we offer!
-Read through this post to understand our reactive process and what to expect when you order natural printed fabrics with us.

 Before we get into the details of what to expect from the print results, we'll break down the reactive process for you!

-Pretreating- Pretreating the fabrics is a very important part of the reactive process.
+Pretreating- Pretreating the fabrics is an essential part of the reactive process.
 It is the process of coating fabrics in a mild chemical mixture that opens the fiber cells to receive the reactive dyes.
 The fabric goes through a bath and then excess pretreatment is removed with a vacuum.
 The fabric is dried and rerolled and is then ready for printing.

 Steaming- Steaming is the part of the reactive process that allows for the pretreatment and dyes to combine together.
-The fabrics pass through a steam chamber set to a consistent 103 degrees for 15-20mins.
-During this time, the heat and moisture allows the ink and pretreat to react together and set the inks in the fibers.
+The fabrics pass through a steam chamber set to a consistent 103 degrees for 15-20mins depending on the fabric.
+During this time, the heat and moisture allows the ink and pretreat to react together and sets the print in the fibers.
 Steaming basically means the fabric gets the full spa treatment and comes out beautiful and vibrant on the other end!

-Limitations: Our printer has an extensive infeed that feeds the fabric on to the printing belt.
-However, fabric rolls are not always perfectly rolled, so the fabric can shift around on the printing belt sometimes.
-We allow for a 1" margin on either selvedge (edge) of the fabric width to account for this shifting.
-Any flaws or imperfections within the 1" edge of the fabric are allowed.
+Limitations: Our printer has an extensive infeed that guides the fabric on to the printing belt.
+Even with this infeed, fabric rolls are not always perfectly rolled, so the fabric can shift around on the printing belt as it enters production.
+We allow for around a 2" margin on either selvedge (edge) of the fabric width to account for this shifting.
+Depending on how the fabric is fed into the machine, your print may not be perfectly centered on the fabric.

 Variations on the Base Color of Fabrics

 We process a large amount of fabric per day.
 When you place an order, we may not be using the same lot of fabric as your previous order.
 It is normal that variations in the base color of the fabric will occur.
-Also, during our wash process, the fabric will absorb a trace amount of ink from the water causing small variations in the base color.
+Also, during our wash process, the fabric may absorb a trace amount of ink from the water causing small variations in the base color.
 If you artwork has a large amount of white in it, these base color variations will be more noticeable than on full color artwork.
 If you would like your fabric to be as consistent as possible in the base color, it is better to order more at once instead of less over multiple orders.
-There is a chance of variation between orders.

 Just like we noted above where the base color of fabrics between orders may vary, there may also be variations in color outcomes on reorders.
-Though we have carefully calibrated out profiles, some factors that are hard to control like ambient conditions can effect color outcomes slightly.
+Though we have carefully calibrated out profiles, some factors that are hard to control like ambient conditions that can affect color outcomes to small but noticeable degrees.
 We cannot promise that your colors will print exactly the same between orders.
 If you need a large amount of fabric and consistency is important, it is better to order more in 1 order instead of less in multiple orders.

 Color results from fabric to fabric will be different.
 Different fabrics absorb ink differently and therefore will result in different print results.
 Shiny, smooth fabrics like charmeuse and sateen tend to give more vibrant results whereas prints on matte fabrics will appear more dulled.